dotnet/AspNetCore.Docs/docs/fundamentals/application-insights.rst

 .. image:: application-insights/_static/manage-nuget-packages.png

 Then be sure you have checked ``Include prerelease`` and that your package source is ``nuget.org``.
-Search for "Application" and you should see ``Microsoft.ApplicationInsights.Web`` as one of the first choices.
+Search for "ApplicationInsights.AspNet" and you should see ``Microsoft.ApplicationInsights.AspNet`` as one of the first choices.
 Click the ``Install`` button and accept the license agreement.

 .. image:: application-insights/_static/nuget-package-manager.png